thanidass/Thanida/README.md

 * 🌍  I'm based in Phayao
 * ✉️  You can contact me at [thanidass1234@gmail.com]
 * 🎓  I'm an Information Technology (IT) student
-* 💻  Focusing on Web Development, currently learning HTML, CSS, JavaScript, Next.js, and React.js
+* 💻  Focusing on Web Development, currently learning HTML, CSS, JavaScript, Next.js, and React.js, JAVA
 * 🎯  2026 Goal: Build and deploy a complete full-stack web application